4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/10-Remove-vowels/README.md

 4. Return the new string.

-## 💡 Hint
+## 💡 Hint:

-+ Implement these functions in your code:
++ Implement these functions in your code to get the correct return:

 ```js
 .toLowerCase()  .toUpperCase()
 ```
-to get the correct return.